- Free Consultation: 305-638-4143 Tap Here to Call Us

 - Rear-ending at stop signs.
 Drivers should always come to a complete stop at a stop sign.
 However, not all drivers adhere to this traffic law.
 If a driver comes to a full stop at a stop sign and a moving car fails to stop, a collision will occur.
 In most of these situations, the moving car is at fault.

 Florida is a no-fault car insurance state, which means that drivers injured in parking lot crashes will first have to file a claim with their own insurance companies before they can seek action against the other driver.
 However, determining liability in these accidents is important if the injuries suffered exceed the policy limits or personal injury protection coverage.

 Finding who is responsible for a parking lot accident requires a case-by-case review and no two cases will be the same.
 However, general liability is most common around a few types of parking lot crashes.

-- Collision over a parking space: Because both cars are moving, a court could assign some fault to both drivers.
+- Collision over parking space: Because both cars are moving, a court could assign some fault to both drivers.
 However, determining who had the right-of-way can point to a negligent driver.
 The driver turning left will likely receive the majority of the liability.

 - Backing up into a passing car: Both cars are moving, but the driver backing up has the responsibility to check for other cars.
 The driver backing out will likely receive the majority of fault.

 - Backing into each other: When two cars back into each other, both cars were moving at the time of the accident and neither driver has the right-of-way.
 In addition, both drivers had the responsibility to look for other vehicles before backing up.
 It is quite unlikely that one driver would be completely liable for this accident while the other collects damages.
-Unless a driver can prove that the other showed clear and specific negligence, juries will say that the drivers shared fault.
+Unless a driver can prove that the other showed clear and specific negligence, juries will say that the driver shared fault.

 - Rear-ending at stop signs: The driver who rear-ends the driver stopped at the sign will bear most or all the liability.